zac-heisey/murray-lampert/_posts/2018-02-09-the-importance-of-lighting-to-your-homes-interior-design.markdown

 categories:
 - Interior Design
 featured-image: "/uploads/mehdizadeh-rendering8.png"
-excerpt: Understanding the importance of lighting in the interior design of your San Diego home will help you take full advantage of its aesthetic.
+description: Understanding the importance of lighting in the interior design of your San Diego home will help you take full advantage of its aesthetic.
 Plus, learn our top tips for enhancing the lighting in your home.
 author: Gregg Cantor